RTXI/rtxi.github.io/README.md

 repos = []
 ````

 Now, grunt won't try to pull all 50ish modules on GitHub every time you save changes.
 JUST BE SURE TO UNDO THIS BEFORE DEPLOYING TO GITHUB!!!!!!
-If you forget, you'll remove all the modules on the site.
+If you forget, you'll remove all the module pages on the site.